tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-20.md

 * `give`: this is either a single string or a list of strings.
 Every string represents a possible item that the player will get.
 You can also specify a weight with this by adding `<number>=` in front of the string.
 Like this: `1=minecraft:diamond_sword`, `2=minecraft:iron_sword`
 * `drop`: this is either a single string or a list of strings.
 Every string represents a possible item that will be dropped.
 You can also specify a weight with this by adding `<number>=` in front of the string.
 Like this: `1=minecraft:diamond_sword`, `2=minecraft:iron_sword`
 * `potion`: this is either a single string or a list of strings.
 Every string represents a potion effect which is indicated like this: `<potion>,<duration>,<amplifier>`.
 For example `minecraft:invisibility,10,1`
+* `potionnoparticles`: same as 'potion' but without particles
 * `fire`: this is an integer representing the number of seconds that the player should be put on fire
 * `clear`: clear all potion effects
 * `message`: give a message to the player